sahil-shefeek/Domyntrix-AI/README.md

 ## 📖 About

-MADONNA is a real-time malicious domain detection system that combines a Chrome browser extension with a neural network-powered backend API.
+Domyntrix AI is a real-time malicious domain detection system that combines a Chrome browser extension with a neural network-powered backend API.
 It analyzes domain features to identify potentially harmful websites before users interact with them.

 The full paper was presented at the **38th IFIP TC 11 International Conference on Information Security and Privacy Protection (IFIPSec) - 2023**.